 This is a hardy herb and really does not need any special protection from strong winds.
 As long as the plant gets six to eight hours of sun a day and is planted on soil that drains well, it will be fine.

 Never plant oregano outdoors until all danger of frost has passed.
 Some gardeners wait a few weeks after that to be confident that the weather will stay warm.
 To start seeds indoors, there is a six- to 10-week lag period between starting the seeds and the last frost date.
 That means in some parts of the country, you can get the seed starter trays ready around Valentine's Day.

 Soil that drains well is a must for oregano, but other than that, it isn't too fussy.
 The plants do best in soil that has a neutral pH of about 6 or 7.
 The pH is a measurement of soil balance — how acidic or alkaline it is on a scale of 1 to 14.
-You can have your soil tested at some garden centers or at your local department of agriculture county extension office.
+You can have your soil tested at some garden centers or at your local cooperative extension service.
 You can also use a DIY soil test kit.

 Soil that is rich in organic matter won't need much help from fertilizers throughout the growing season.
 You can apply a general-purpose fertilizer for herbs if the soil is lacking in essential nutrients.

 The herb's Mediterranean heritage means oregano needs up to eight hours of sunlight a day.
 However, the plant can tolerate some shade, especially in the deep South during hot-weather months.

 Oregano is drought -tolerant, and in most cases, natural rainfall is all that is required to keep the plants hydrated.
 Water garden-planted oregano deeply during dry spells.
 Container-planted oregano should be watered when the soil is dry to the touch.
 Water until the water runs out through the drainage holes in the container.